MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAME/app-management-overview.md

 ## About FAME API

-The FAME API is a REST-based that is accessible directly from Embed apps.
+The FAME API is a REST-based API.
 It requires that you're an authorized ISV and your apps have been registered by Microsoft.
 Once registered, you access the FAME API by using this global endpoint: [https://apps.businesscentral.dynamics.com](https://apps.businesscentral.dynamics.com).

 In short, you can use the API for the following operations: